Anointing of the sick: explanation of the sacrament

 10. Ecclesial grace

-To understand what the anointing of the sick is, we must also consider its communitarian or ecclesial dimension.
-This sacrament not only benefits the individual who receives it, but also has an impact on the whole Church.
+This sacrament not only benefits the individual who receives it, but also has an impact on the entire Church.
 According to the Catechism, the sick who receive this sacrament, “by freely uniting themselves to the passion and death of Christ, contribute to the good of the People of God” (Catechism, 1522).
-When the Church celebrates this sacrament, she intercedes for the good of the sick person, and the sick person, in turn, contributes to the sanctification of the Church and the good of all people.
-This ecclesial dimension highlights the deep connection between all members of the Church and the importance of praying for one another.
+When the Church celebrates this sacrament, it intercedes for the good of the sick, and the sick, in turn, contribute to the sanctification of the Church and the good of all people.
+This ecclesial dimension highlights the profound connection between all members of the Church and the importance of praying for one another.

 11. Preparation for the final transit